RobertMcCarter/animal-ai/README.md

    so I wrote [`addSurroundingImages.py`](./utils/addSurroundingImages.py) to expand on the CSV file with those additional images.

-   Going through these additional images with the tagging UI tool it became apparent that the NRSI tagging data was not complete.
+   Going through these additional images with the tagging UI tool it was clear that the NRSI tagging data was not complete.
 They only recorded one image for a particular animal, even if that animal was in multiple photographs (either before or after the image that NRSI had tagged in the Excel file).